carlosr301101/carlosr301101/src/content/blog/first-approach-to-optimize-precision-for-classical-1-dimensional-neutron-diffusion-problems.md

 ---
-title: 'First approach to otimize precision for clasical 1-Dimensional neutron diffusion problems.'
+title: 'First approach to optimize precision for classical 1-Dimensional neutron diffusion problems.'
 description: 'The goal of this lecture is about building the foundation for a roadmap to integrate Neutron Diffusion Problems with a non deterministic approach using Deep Learning.'
 pubDate: 'Dec 4 2025'
 heroImage: '/first-approach-to-optimize-precision-for-classical-1-dimensional-neutron-diffusion-problems.webp'